 Your playbook to and through college

-Financial Aid Guide
+Complete Financial Guide

-As an international student athlete, you have access to athletic scholarships and academic merit aid, but you are NOT eligible for U.S. federal financial aid (FAFSA).
+As an international student-athlete, you have access to athletic scholarships and academic merit aid, but you are NOT eligible for U.S. federal financial aid (FAFSA).
 Understanding your options is crucial for making informed decisions about your college education in the United States.

 Types of Financial Aid Available